Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Related Work

 \section{Related Work}

-\textbf{Video Temporal Localization Tasks.} Video temporal localization tasks such as moment retrieval \cite{lei2021detecting}, video summarization \cite{gygliCreatingSummariesUser2014a, song2015tvsum, pangContrastiveLossesAre2023b, otani2019rethinking}, action localization \cite{chao2018rethinking, cheng2022tallformer, liu2022end, shou2016temporal}, and dense video captioning \cite{yang2023vid2seq, krishna2017dense}, require localizing salient event segments in response to a user-specified query or prompt, often with the need for precise event boundary timestamps.
-Furthermore, tasks such as dense video captioning and grounded video question answering \cite{barmann2022did, xiao2024can, lei2019tvqa+, di2024grounded} also involve generating captions and performing complex reasoning about these localized events.
+\textbf{Video Temporal Localization Tasks.} Video temporal localization tasks such as moment retrieval and highlight detection \citep{lei2021detecting}, extractive video summarization \citep{gygliCreatingSummariesUser2014a, song2015tvsum, pangContrastiveLossesAre2023b}, and action localization \citep{chao2018rethinking, cheng2022tallformer} require localizing salient event segments in response to a user query in the form of event boundary timestamps.
+Furthermore, tasks such as dense video captioning \citep{krishna2017dense, yang2023vid2seq} and grounded video question answering \citep{barmann2022did, di2024grounded} involve generating captions and performing complex reasoning about these localized events.
 Traditionally, these tasks have been addressed by specialist models with task-specific designs and domain-specific training data.
-Although unified models for localization-only tasks have been proposed \cite{Lin_2023_ICCV, Yan_2023_ICCV, liu2024r}, they cannot handle generative tasks like captioning.
+Although unified models for localization-only tasks have been proposed \citep{Lin_2023_ICCV, Yan_2023_ICCV, liu2024r2tuningefficientimagetovideotransfer}, they cannot handle generative tasks like captioning.